-- A. The programme is a direct pathway to a programme with higher Academic Entry, and the duration of the pathway programme is no more than 6 months. - B. The programme has a specific level of subject knowledge required on entry that will not be taught as part of the programme. - C. A degree has subject specific entry requirements that cannot be included in the standard entry, and where using the standard academic entry increases barriers for ākonga.
-For example: Level 2 te reo Māori for entry to the degree rather than a requirement for Level 3 te reo Māori. - D. The programme is Level 4 or 5 and is offered to a specific group of international students where open entry is appropriate (e.g., TESOL) - E. A regulatory body specifies Academic entry requirements. - F. If Te Pūkenga is only accredited to deliver a programme of study and non-standard Academic entry is in the approved programme.
+- The programme is a direct pathway to a programme with higher Academic Entry, and the duration of the pathway programme is no more than 6 months. - В. The programme has a specific level of subject knowledge required on entry that will not be taught as part of - A degree has subject specific entry requirements that cannot be included in the standard entry, and where C. using the standard academic entry increases barriers for ākonga.
+For example: Level 2 te reo Māori for entry to the degree rather than a requirement for Level 3 te reo Māori. - The programme is Level 4 or 5 and is offered to a specific group of international students where open entry is D appropriate (e.g., TESOL) - A regulatory body specifies Academic entry requirements.
+E. - If Te Pūkenga is only accredited to deliver a programme of study and non-standard Academic entry is in the